What is the Stone Age Diet?

 Why The Paleo Diet?

 Since 2010, the Paleo diet has become the favorite of many people.
-Besides helping you lose weight and become healthier, the Stone Age diet could prevent the development of modern day illnesses and reduce the severity of symptoms for those already suffering.
+Besides helping lose weight and become healthier, the Stone Age diet may prevent the development of modern day illnesses and reduce the severity of symptoms for those already suffering.
 Because the foods that are allowed on the diet are all natural and organic, it is also highly recommended for those who have bowel and stomach problems or who suffer from intolerances or allergies.
-However those who are just starting on the Stone Age diet may find it difficult to plan a menu that is tasty and filling when they are suddenly faced with the huge amount of foods that are no longer allowed.
+However, those who are just starting on the Stone Age diet may find it difficult to plan a menu that is tasty and filling.
+Especially when they are suddenly faced with the huge amount of foods that are no longer allowed.
 If this is you then read on for some menu suggestions that are tasty and will soon become firm favorites.

 Paleo Breakfast Ideas